reactiflux/reactiflux.com/pages/transcripts/andrew-clark.md

 ----

-**Q:** how do you think we're going to style our react components two years from now? sass? (post)css? js objects? :stuck_out_tongue: - *Tobi*
+<a name="think-going-style-react-components" href="#think-going-style-react-components">#</a> **Q:** how do you think we're going to style our react components two years from now? sass? (post)css? js objects? :stuck_out_tongue: - *Tobi*

 **A:** Personally, I hope it's not with stylesheets.
 I think one of the CSS-in-JS techniques will eventually win out, but seems like we're still in the early stages.
 If we are writing stylesheets in a few years, at the very least I would hope that it's with something like CSS Modules.
 The ability to isolate styles to a specific component is such a huge win.
 Facebook has been doing that for years and I just don't know how we ever survived without it :smile:

 ----

-**Q:** what kind of browser APIs would you like to see in the future? requestIdleCallback is a clear win for Fiber since it works well with the scheduler.
+<a name="kind-browser-apis-would-like" href="#kind-browser-apis-would-like">#</a> **Q:** what kind of browser APIs would you like to see in the future? requestIdleCallback is a clear win for Fiber since it works well with the scheduler.
 Are there any specific or general API(s) that you would like to see to make it easier for React to be fast/efficient/smart? - *Aweary*

 **A:** Web Assembly

 ----

-**Q:** Do you think facebook can help with adding more integrated UWP support for react-native, so that more third parties support all 3 platforms on their libs? - *FlayaN*
+<a name="think-facebook-help-adding-integrated" href="#think-facebook-help-adding-integrated">#</a> **Q:** Do you think facebook can help with adding more integrated UWP support for react-native, so that more third parties support all 3 platforms on their libs? - *FlayaN*

 **A:** Forgive my naivete, but what is UWP?
 Is that Windows Phone?

-**Q:** Universal Windows Platform, for now poor microsoft is hosting their own version on a separate repo: https://github.com/Microsoft/react-native-*windows*
+<a name="universal-windows-platform-poor-microsoft" href="#universal-windows-platform-poor-microsoft">#</a> **Q:** Universal Windows Platform, for now poor microsoft is hosting their own version on a separate repo: https://github.com/Microsoft/react-native-*windows*

 **A:** I don't know if I'm the right person to answer that.
 But the way open source usually works at Facebook is that we only open source projects that we're actively using.
 So it's not that we hate Windows users, we just don't build Windows apps.

 ----

-**Q:** In regards to styling react components I noticed react appears to have a 1v1 mapping of styles to css, while React Native takes a couple of liberties since it doesn't interact with a browser.
+<a name="regards-styling-react-components-noticed" href="#regards-styling-react-components-noticed">#</a> **Q:** In regards to styling react components I noticed react appears to have a 1v1 mapping of styles to css, while React Native takes a couple of liberties since it doesn't interact with a browser.
 Does react fiber take any such liberties or have built in styling methods e.g. TouchableOpacity.
 Also speaking from my frustrations with flex (justified flex child when overflowed getting cut off) - *JOE*

 **A:** Styling in React 16's DOM renderer will be exactly the same as it is now.
 One thing we're interested in for the future is integrated layout.
 So instead of writing flexbox using CSS, you'd use a set of React components.
 But this is still in the "research" phase :smile: